Defer your admission to a later term.

 - The Honors College will honor their original offer as long as the deferral is approved by the Office of Admissions.

-- Scholarships awarded by the Financial Aid and Scholarships Office (including President's Scholarship, Honors at Entrance, Cash at Entrance, Diversity Scholarship and Leadership Scholarship) may be deferred if the deferment request is approved by the Office of Admissions.
+- Scholarships awarded by the Financial Aid and Scholarships Office (including President's Scholarship, Utah Flagship Scholarship, Utah Academic Scholarship, Utah Academic Recognition Award, Diversity Scholarship and Leadership Scholarship) will be deferred if the deferment request is approved by the Office of Admissions.
 Deferrals of scholarships awarded by departments or other agencies will need to be addressed directly with the appropriate department or agency.
 Students that are eligible for need-based financial aid should contact the Office of Financial Aid for information.

-I am an International student who plans to attend the U on a student visa, may I request deferment?
+- I am an international undergraduate student and am unable to obtain a visa appointment, may I request a deferment?

 - If your deferral is approved and you decide to attend before your deferral semester, please contact the Office of Admissions for your options.

-- Deferment only applies to freshman, transfer and readmit applicants for the Fall 2013 semester or later.
-Instead, current students may apply for a Leave of Absence.
-Visit registrar.utah.edu/handbook/leave.php for more information.
+- Current students may apply for a Leave of Absence.
+Visit utah.edu/handbook/leave.php for more information.